brknapp/Project_1/README.md

     ##         G       N/A Not Rated    Passed        PG     PG-13         R     TV-14
     ##         3         8         4         1         8         9        27         1

-As you can see, 9 movies from my data set are “PG-13”.
+As you can see, 9 out of the 61 movies from my data set are “PG-13”.

 Let’s say I wanted to summarize how many movies fell under each genre listed.
 I would make the contingency table below: